mvazquezc/kubernetes-the-hard-way-osp/docs/07-bootstrapping-etcd.md

 ## Prerequisites

 The commands in this lab must be run on each controller instance: `controller-0`, `controller-1`, and `controller-2`.
-Login to each controller instance using the `gcloud` command.
-Example:
+Login to each controller:

 ```
 ssh -i ~/.ssh/k8s.pem controller-0.${DOMAIN}